Kinetic energy in random recurrent neural networks: Kinetic energy analysis

 which allows us to compute the DMFT prediction for the average kinetic energy.
-We use a Python-based numerical solver to find the solution of $\mathcal{F}(\Delta_0; \Delta_0) = 0$, and then substitute the resulting $\Delta_0$ back into Eq.~\eqref{Gamma_0}.
-During the numerical procedure, we set a convergence threshold of $10^{-10}$, and ensure that each solution satisfies $\mathcal{F}(\Delta_0; \Delta_0) < 10^{-5}$.
-We repeat the root-finding process 100 times and compute the average value of $\Gamma(\Delta_0)$ (denoted as $\Gamma_0$ below), with the standard deviation shown as an error bar in the plot.
+We use a Python-based numerical solver to find the solution of $\mathcal{F}(\Delta_0; \Delta_0) = 0$ (energy conservation), and then substitute the resulting $\Delta_0$ back into Eq.~\eqref{Gamma_0}.
+In the following sections, we denote $\Gamma(\Delta_0)$ as $\Gamma_0$.

-Figure~\ref{fig1} compares the average kinetic energy obtained from direct simulation of Eq.~\eqref{neuron_dynamics} with the DMFT prediction from Eq.~\eqref{Gamma_0}.
-The left panel shows results for a wide range of coupling strengths $0.8 \leq g \leq 1.5$, while the right panel zooms in the near-critical region $0.9 \leq g \leq 1.2$.
+Figure~\ref{fig2} (a) compares the average kinetic energy obtained from direct simulation of Eq.~\eqref{neuron_dynamics} with the DMFT prediction from Eq.~\eqref{Gamma_0}.
+The plot shows results for a wide range of coupling strengths $0.8 \leq g \leq 1.5$.
 We observe excellent agreement between the simulation results and the DMFT theory.
 Moreover, the fluctuations in the simulated data decrease as the network size increases, as expected.